gopheracademy/gopheracademy-web/content/advent-2017/building-medical-reports-in-go.md

 ![](/postimages/advent-2017/building-medial-reports-in-go/testing-mistake.png)

-Without any unit tests we need to check all documents by eye to guarantee we didn't broke anything, but the library provides an awesome way to test our PDF files!
+Without any unit tests we need to check all documents by eye to guarantee we didn't break anything, but the library provides an awesome way to test our PDF files!
 Please check the [unit tests inside the library](https://github.com/jung-kurt/gofpdf/blob/master/fpdf_test.go) to get the whole idea.

 In our end our tests will alarm if we made a mistake like above: